 In 525 Constantinople nothing is as it should be.
 The winter is unnaturally cold, and the palace has fallen under the sway of both the shade of the wife of the dying Emperor Justin and Theodora, […] Read More →

-John, former Lord Chamberlain to Emperor Justinian, has been exiled to a rustic estate in Greece not far from where he grew up but he cannot escape mystery and mayhem.
-The residents of nearby Megara make […] Read More →
+John, former Lord Chamberlain to Emperor Justinian, has been exiled from Constantinople to a rustic estate John has long-owned in Greece, not far from where he grew up.
+But exile proves no escape from mystery and […] Read More →

 The year is 548 and Empress Theodora is dead, the victim of cancer.
 Or so everyone in Constantinople, capital of the Roman Empire, believes.
 Everyone except Emperor Justinian who orders John, his Lord Chamberlain, to find […] Read More →